 EUR and JPY: Yen far too cheap.
 ECB capitulation could support Euro

 In Japan, still relatively anchored long US treasury yields and very weak US real yields, together with volatile asset markets and possibly troubled times for bond investors (does credit risk not exist anymore?) offer solid conditions for JPY strength.
-In addition, Japanese policy focus under the new leadership of PM Kishida is on stimulating demand domestically to address the inequality from Abenomics—this could spark domestic demand.
-Meanwhile, the Bank of Japan quietly more or less stopped expanding its balance sheet in 2021 and stopped other QE asset purchases last year as well.
-As the chart below shows, the yen is at an historic low in valuation terms and could be set for a sharp mean reversion for a considerable portion of 2022.
+In addition, Japanese policy focus under the new leadership of PM Fumio Kishida is on stimulating demand domestically to address the inequality from Abenomics—this could spark domestic demand.
+Meanwhile, the Bank of Japan has quietly more or less stopped expanding its balance sheet in 2021 and stopped other QE asset purchases last yeartoo.
+As the chart below shows, the yen is at a historic low in valuation terms and could be set for a sharp mean reversion for a considerable portion of 2022.

 Chart: JPY vs. CNY – a tale of two extremes

 The Chart below shows the JP Morgan Real Effective Exchange Rate (CPI adjusted and trade weighted) for the Japanese yen (black) and the Chinese renminbi/yuan (blue).
 Note that this is not the first time we have seen a remarkable divergence in relative strength and that on the prior similar episode starting in late 2015, the mean reversion was profound.